Being a Volunteer is Easy!

 Wondering what to wear when volunteering?

-For therapy sessions, the scene is: weather is generally warm in this tropical island, and you would be walking on a sandy surface with 400-600kg horses around.
+For our therapeutic sessions, the scene is: weather is generally warm in this tropical island, and you would be walking on a sandy surface with 400-600kg horses around.
 Ideally, wear long pants and boots - this also helps reduce the amount of arena sand stuck on you and your shoes, boots are the best protection if you get accidentally stepped on, and do support us by wearing an RDA shirt ($15 each) which you can purchase at the RDA office.
 Realistically, because of Singapore's weather, you could also wear short pants, but we would advise using sturdy shoes.
 Please avoid wearing tops that flap or dangling earrings.

 If you are helping us with work around the stable yard, do not wear slippers into the stable area.
 For safety and comfort please wear boots or sturdy shoes.
 See you around the RDA Centre soon!